phenopolis/phenopolis/README.md

 rm chr${chr}_for_VEP.vcf
 done
 ```
-Load individual for individual page (this is tedious, we are going to streamline this):
+Load individual for individual page (this is currently tedious, we are going to streamline this):
 ```
  python views/load_individual.py --individual $ID --auth Admin:$PASSWORD
 ```